 - Mentees- It is important for leaders to teach the next generation of leaders how to think about and make decisions regarding the strategic direction of an organization.

-- It would surprise you if I were to tell you, you actually have those people around you, right now.
+- Would it surprise you if I were to tell you, you actually have those people around you, right now?
 You simply have to look and make the approach.

 - Be genuinely interested in people and chances are they’ll be interested in you as well.